 Becoming an entrepreneur can be an exciting, but daunting task.
-As the CEO of your own company, you often wear multiple hats and fill several or all the roles within your business.
-Until you feel like you can “afford” to hire someone, you end up doing tasks that you don’t enjoy and maybe are not good at.
-You also may fill your days doing tasks that don’t generate any income for the business, and are what Productivity Coach and bestselling author, Marcey Rader, calls “the $10 tasks.”
+As the CEO of your own company, you often wear multiple hats and fill several (or all) of the roles within your business.
+Until you feel like you can “afford” to hire someone, you end up doing tasks that you don’t enjoy and maybe even not good at.
+You possibly fill your days doing tasks that don’t generate any income for the business, which is what productivity coach and bestselling author, Marcey Rader, calls “the $10 tasks.”

-The top three business challenges that many small business owners come to me to help solve include:
+There are three main business challenges that small business owners have come to me with, which they need my help to solve.

 - Stay in business